 But in the New Testament it refers to a man who is officially commissioned by an authorizing agent.
 It is important the way I’ve structured this.
 It refers to a man commissioned by an authorizing agent and given the authority to perform a task.

 There’s a technical use that is related to the 12 apostles.
 Revelation 21 tells us that the foundation of the New Jerusalem will be marked by the 12 apostles.
 If you count apostles up in the New Testament, you often come up with more than 12, but there are 12.
 Of course, one question is, who are those 12?
-And if you take Judas out of “the Eleven,” I believe that it is most likely Paul who is the 12th.
+And if you take Judas out, you have “the Eleven,” I believe that it is most likely Paul who is the 12th.

 One of the interesting things about this word, its basic core meaning in the verb form, APOSTELLO, is to send someone, to give them a mission or a commission to perform a particular task.

 It’s not really used as such as a translation in the Old Testament, when it was translated into the Greek.
 The Hebrew word is shaliach, someone who’s given a mission, someone who is given a task, and he goes out as a representative of someone else.
 That idea, I think, is in the background, although it is difficult to demonstrate.

 But even today, for example, we’ve had Idan Peysahovich here, who works with JAFI, the Jewish Agency for Israel.
 I first met him when he was out working as the overall director of JAFI in Ukraine.
 He was the shaliach; he was the one sent out with a commission to gather the Jews and to bring them home to their historic homeland.
 So even today that word is used with the same sense.

 2. The first use of the verb “to send out” is found in Mark 3:14, but the first use of the noun is found in two passages Matthew 10:2 and Luke 6:13.